cider-dft/CiderPress/docs/workflows/training.rst

 =============================

-CiderPress supplies feature, covariance, fitting, and mapping primitives for constructing CIDER models.
+CiderPress supplies feature, covariance, fitting, and mapping primitives for constructing CIDER models with Gaussian process regression.
 Reference calculations, dataset assembly, and job scheduling are external to the model layer.

 Electronic data expected by the model layer
 --------------------------------------------